Vogtinator/ssh-pairing/README.md

 This key is not known by any other names.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added '10.168.7.84' (ED25519) to the list of known hosts.
-Received 3 public keys
+ssh-pairing: Received 3 public keys
 Connection reset by 10.168.7.84 port 22
 ```

-It's important to look for the "Received X public keys" message, which confirms that this particular connection got accepted by ssh-pairing-server.
+It's important to look for the `ssh-pairing: Received X public keys` message, which confirms that this particular connection got accepted by ssh-pairing-server.

 On the server side, the received public keys were printed and the server exited.
 If sshd was stopped previously, it can be started again.
 The keys from the ssh-pairing-server output can be appended to `~/.ssh/authorized_keys` for any user.